11 min read

 Board Governance 101

-Board members are expected to promote a strong company identity among employees when fulfilling their board member responsibilities in nonprofit governance.
+The board of directors is expected to promote a strong company identity among employees when fulfilling their board member responsibilities in nonprofit governance.
 Employees’ level of knowledge of their company and their behavior are shaped by organizational identity.
 Other governance board responsibilities include ensuring that the organization has sufficient resources to carry out its goals and vision.
-Another is to provide oversight and responsibility in order to guide the organization toward a sustainable future.
+The board must also provide oversight and responsibility in order to guide the organization toward a sustainable future.

 The Board Governance Framework